What Is Decision Intelligence?

 These factors combine to create actionable business recommendations.
 Decision intelligence can analyze past decisions and predict how new choices might affect the company in the long term.
 It collects holistic data across all the business domains within a company.
 Because the methods and approaches streamlines data analysis, decision-making also becomes less expensive for businesses.

 Many decision intelligence platforms also use feedback loops for continuous improvement.
 The platform compares the original recommendation to the company's ultimate decision.
 After time has passed and companies can view the impact of their choice, the loop analyzes the effectiveness of their recommendations.
-It passes on feedback to the rest of the systems so that it can improve future decisions (thru reverse ETL approaches, information gathered here could also help with feeding back into the business domains to further enrich information during intake).
+It passes on feedback to the rest of the systems so that it can improve future decisions (through reverse ETL approaches, information gathered here could also help with feeding back into the business domains to further enrich information during intake).
 In other words, decision intelligence helps you continuously adapt decision models and processes for company improvement.

 With the hundreds of decisions that businesses face annually, investing in strategies to ensure financial success is crucial.